alexbacchin/project_plato/README.md

 The approach is to deploy the stack accross 2 AWS avaiability zones, 4 subnets (public and private).
 Application load balancer to manage application traffic.
 Finally AWS EC2 instance will be deployed from instace profile and auto scaling group, supporting failures and horizontal scallability

 * **Security** - Bastion host is the only point available to interact with the backend.
+It is deployed one of the public subnets.
-As well as, separation of network traffic between public and priviate, with subnets and NAT gateways.
+Also, separation of network traffic between public and priviate, with subnets and NAT gateways.
 Network ACLs and security groups will allow only the expected traffic to flow among the resources.

 * **Cost control** - On demand scalability:the application will scale horizontally b.
 MySQL is hosted on AWS RDS serverless, which will also scale on demand